shenef/SpeedGuide.me/Boktai/Boktai: The Sun is in Your Hand/any% | Normal 2 | Beginner.md

   - Set "Skip BIOS" to "False"

 With this time,
-- you will get ghouls during Fog Castle, sunlight will kill them immediately, and they will most likely drop healing items,
+- you will get Ghouls during Fog Castle, sunlight will kill them immediately, and they will most likely drop healing items,
-- better enemy pattern in Firetop Mountain,
+- better enemies in Firetop Mountain,
-- you will reach Delusion Forest during the Day (enables you to skip the RNG Manip. there)
+- you will reach Delusion Forest during the Day (enables you to skip the RNG Manipulation there)

-Optional on Emulator: Increase the Light on the Start Screen (visualized by Sun Animation Speed)
+Optional on Emulator: Increase the Light on the Start Screen (visualized by Sun animation speed)

 - Create a new save file,
 - reduce the name to one character,
 - keep the default region setting,
 - select your Difficulty (keep in mind that every Difficulty is a separate Category, this guide is made for the default setting, Normal 2),
-- start the timer when confirming on the Summary Screen
+- start the timer when confirming on the Summary Screen.

-After the intro, pause the game and set the text speed to "Fast", it only saves a few seconds so you should be fast at that menu
+After the intro, pause the game and set the text speed to "Fast", it only saves about 3-4 seconds so you should be fast at that menu.

 ## Fog Castle
-- 1 Lux or more to kill ghouls
+- have 1 Lux or more to kill the ghouls outside
 - Coffin room: Defeat the bats and open the chest (5x speed nut, but you will keep 2 of them for Solar Tree)
+  Caution: The Chest won't spawn if you run out of energy against the bats.

 #### Purification
 - Spread directly at the coffin
-- Use Speed Nut shortly before finishing the Count
+- Use Speed Nut shortly before finishing the Purification.

 ## Small Cave
 - Make sure you have 6-8 Lux throughout the entire Dungeon!